6 Things Your Teeth Say About Your Health

 Oral lichen planus appears as a whitish, lacy pattern on the insides of the cheeks.
 About 70% appear in the oral cavity before they show up in other parts of the body.

-The vagina is another common area where lichen planus can appear.
-Lichen planus often goes away on its own, but sometimes treatment is needed.
+The vagina is another common area where lichen planus can also appear.
+Lichen planus often goes away on its own, but sometimes further treatment is needed.

 4. Oral Cancer

 Oral Symptoms: Sores that just will not go away in mouth.

 Many people bite the insides of their mouth as a nervous habit.
 Sometimes people bite their cheek accidentally, creating a wound or sore.
 But when an open sore in the mouth does not go away on its own within a week or two, it needs to be shown to a dentist or doctor.

 More than 20,000 men and 10,000 women a year are diagnosed with oral cancer, according to the National Cancer Institute.
 Most are over the age of 60.
 Oral cancer has a survival rate of only about 35 percent.
 This is mainly due to late detection.
 Smokers are six times more likely to develop oral cancer, but one in four oral cancers develop in non-smokers.